 No matter the size of your estate, almost every person and their family can benefit from having an estate plan.
 I briefly answered many of the most common questions regarding the need and use of estate planning.
-If you need further information or are interested in forming an estate plan, then please feel free to contact me.
+If you need further information or are interested in estate planning services, please feel free to contact me at (410) 929-4578 or the e-mail address provided on this website.

 Who Needs An Estate Plan?